 In 2015, the government set a target to have 3 million new apprentices by 2020.
-The levy was introduced in April 2017, to raise £3bn a year to fund better training.
-In most cases, the far-reaching benefits apprenticeships can offer businesses is being overshadowed by difficulties in implementing.
-Adoption has been lower than anticipated which, to some extent, is not surprising; this is on the surface a completely different and regulated talent stream.
+The levy was introduced in April 2017 to raise £3bn a year to fund better training.
+In most cases the far-reaching benefits apprenticeships can offer businesses is being overshadowed by difficulties in implementing, and in turn, the adoption has been lower than anticipated.
+Which to some extent is not surprising, this is on the surface a completely different and regulated talent stream.

 11:30- Conclusions and Wrap up